ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 #### pwd

 Let's consider the commands in Table 2-1.
 We have just started the terminal.
 The first thing we do is to find out the current directory.
-The MSYS2 terminal prints it before the command prompt.
-This output depends on the terminal configuration.
-If you are running Linux or macOS, the terminal does not print the current directory with the default setup.
+You can get it from the command prompt, but it depends on your Bash configuration.
+You do not have this feature enabled by default in Linux and macOS.

-After starting the MSYS2 terminal, the home directory of the current user opens.
-It has the abbreviation that is the tilde symbol ~.
-You see this symbol before the command-line prompt.
-You can work with the abbreviation ~ in the same way as with an absolute path.
+When you start the terminal, it opens the home directory of the current user.
+Bash abbreviates this path by the tilde symbol ~.
+You see this symbol before the command prompt.
+Use tilde instead of the home directory absolute path.
+It makes your commands shorter.

-Run the `pwd` built-in command to get the current directory.
-Figure 2-7 shows how it looks like.
-The command prints the absolute path to the user's home directory: `/home/ilya.shpigor`.
+Call the `pwd` command to get the current directory.
+Figure 2-7 shows this call and its output.
+The command prints the absolute path to the user's home directory.
+It equals `/home/ilya.shpigor` in my case.

-If you add an **option** `-W` to the `pwd` call, it prints the path in the Windows directory structure.
-It is useful when you create a file in the MSYS2 environment and open it in a Windows application.
-Figure 2-7 shows the output of the `pwd` command with the `-W` option.
+If you add the `-W` **option** to the call, the command prints the path in the Windows directory structure.
+It is useful when you create a file in the MSYS2 environment and open it in a Windows application afterward.
+Figure 2-7 shows you the result of applying the `-W` option.

 {caption: "Figure 2-7.
 The output of the `pwd` command"}
 ![Output pwd](images/BashShell/pwd-command.png)

 What is a command option?
-If an application has only a text interface, the ways of interacting with it are limited.
-The application needs some input data to work.
-An example of data is the path to a file or directory.
-The command interpreter offers a simple way to pass this information.
-You can specify it after the command for launching the application. [**Parameter**](https://en.wikipedia.org/wiki/Command-line_interface#Arguments) or program argument is the word or character passed to it for input.
-An **Option** or key is an argument that switches the mode of a program.
-The format of options is standardized.
-They usually start with a dash `-` or a double dash `--`.
+When the program has a CLI only, you have very limited ways to interact with it.
+The program needs some data on input to do its job.
+The shell provides you a simple way to pass these data.
+Just type them after the command name.
+These data are called **arguments** of the program.
+Bash terminology distinguishes two kinds of arguments: parameter and option.
+A [**parameter**](https://en.wikipedia.org/wiki/Command-line_interface#Arguments) is the regular word or character you pass to the program.
+An **option** or **key** is an argument that switches the mode of a program.
+The standard dictates the option format.
+It is a word or character that starts with a dash `-` or a double dash `--`.

-The built-in interpreter commands are called just like programs.
-They have parameters and options too.
+You pass data to the CLI programs and Bash built-ins in the same way.
+Use parameters and options for doing that.

 Typing long commands is inconvenient.
-That is why Bash has an autocomplete feature.
-Press the Tab key for using it.
-Type the first letters of the command and press Tab.
-If Bash finds the command by its first letters, it will complete it.
-If several commands start the same way, autocomplete does not happen.
-In this case, press Tab again.
-Bash will list all available commands.

-Figure 2-8 shows a list of available commands.
-Bash printed it after typing `pw` and pressing Tab twice.
+Bash provides the autocomplete feature to save your time.
+Here are the steps for using it:

+1. Type the first few letters of the command.

+2. Press the Tab key.

+3. If Bash finds the command you mean, it completes it.

+4. If several commands start with the typed letters, autocomplete does not happen.
+Press Tab again to see the list of these commands.

+Figure 2-8 demonstrates how the autocomplete feature works.
+Suppose that you type the "pw" word.
+Then you press the Tab key twice.
+Bash shows you the commands that start with "pwd" as Figure 2-8 shows.

 {caption: "Figure 2-8.
-Autocomplete for the `pw` command"}
+Autocomplete for the "pw" command"}
 ![Autocomplete pw](images/BashShell/pw-autocompletion.png)

 #### ls

+We got the current directory using the `pwd` command.
+The next step is checking the directory content.
+The `ls` utility does this task.

-We know the current directory.
-Now let's print its contents.
-The utility called `ls` does it.
-Suppose you have just installed the MSYS2 environment.
-Launch the "ls" command without parameters in the user's home directory.
-It prints nothing.
-The second line in Figure 2-9 demonstrates this result.
-Such output usually means that the directory is empty.
+Suppose that you have just installed the MSYS2 environment.
+Then you launched the terminal first time.
+You are in the user's home directory.
+Call the "ls" command there.
+Figure 2-9 shows its result.
+The command output has nothing.
+It means that the directory is empty or has hidden files and directories only.

 {caption: "Figure 2-9.
 The output of the `ls` utility"}
 ![Output ls](images/BashShell/ls-command.png)

 Windows has a concept of hidden files and directories.
-They also exist in the Unix environment.
-Such files are created by applications and operating systems for their own needs.
-They are used for storing configuration or temporary information.
-Windows Explorer does not display hidden files in normal mode.
-Change [Explorer settings](https://support.microsoft.com/en-us/windows/show-hidden-files-0320fe58-0117-fd59-6851-9b7f9840fdb2) to see hidden files.
+The Unix environment also has it.
+Applications and OS create hidden files for their own needs.
+These files store configuration and temporary data.

+Windows Explorer does not display hidden files and directories by default.
+Change the [Explorer settings](https://support.microsoft.com/en-us/windows/show-hidden-files-0320fe58-0117-fd59-6851-9b7f9840fdb2) to see them.

-Names of hidden files and directories begin with a dot in the Unix environment.
-The `ls` utility does not show them by default.
-To change this behavior, run the `ls` utility with the `-a` option.
-Then you will see eight files in the home directory.
-They all start with a dot, as Figure 2-9 shows.
+You can make the file hidden in Windows by changing its attribute.
+If you want to do the same in Unix, you should add a dot at the beginning of the filename.

+When you launch the `ls` utility without parameters, it does not show you hidden objects.
+You can add the `-a` option to see them.
+Figure 2-9 shows a result of such a call.

-You can get the contents of a directory without going into it.
-Pass an absolute or relative path to the directory when launching the `ls` utility.
-For example, there is the command to show the contents of the root directory:
+The `ls` utility can show the contents of the specified directory.
+Pass a directory's absolute or relative path to the utility.
+For example, the following command shows the contents of the root directory:
 {line-numbers: false, format: Bash}
 ```
 ls /